 The density of these fog-loving trees creates a wonderland for woodland creatures, forest-floor wildflowers, and hikers alike.
 The park has six miles of trails, with loops for all levels and timeframes starting at half an hour.
 Longer loops will take you through Muir Woods and all the way into Mount Tamalpais State Park, another densely wooded favorite destination among Bay Area hikers.

-The Details: On weekends and holidays starting March 29, 2014 and continuing through the summer, a Muir Woods shuttle bus picks up just north of the Golden Gate Bridge and takes visitors right to the park.
+The Details: On weekends and holidays starting in March and continuing through the summer, a Muir Woods shuttle bus picks up just north of the Golden Gate Bridge and takes visitors right to the park.
 From the Civic Center, not far from >HI San Francisco City Center, hop a #70, #80, or #10Golden Gate Transit bus to the Marin City stop (45 minutes each way), then grab the Muir Woods shuttle.

 The Destination: Urban wineries, a massive outdoor flea market, and stunning views of the city are just a few of the draws for visitors to this man-made island in the San Francisco Bay.
 To learn more about what makes Treasure Island the city's "next big thing," check out our in-depth guide.